dialpad/dialtone-legacy/README.md

 ### Install Bundler & Jekyll

-Dialtone currently uses Jekyll, a static HTML generator, to build its documentation.
-Use Bundler to install Jekyll and its dependencies.
+The Dialtone documentation website is built using Jekyll, a static HTML generator.
+To install Jekyll and its dependencies, do the following steps:

 - Switch to the `docs` folder in the Dialtone directory. `cd docs`
 - Install Bundler and Jekyll: `gem install jekyll bundler`